Setting the Kent Police budget

 |Costs of the OPCC||1.4|

 The PCC is responsible for setting the police part of the council tax bill, known as the police precept.

-Following consultation with the public and local partners, the PCC's proposal to set the precept for 2019/20 at £193.15 for an average (Band D) property was approved at a meeting of the Kent and Medway Police and Crime Panel on 6 February 2019.
-This is an increase of £2 a month, or 14.2%, on the 2018/19 precept.
+Following consultation with the public and local partners, the PCC's proposal to set the precept for 2021/22 at £218.15 for an average (Band D) property was approved at a meeting of the Kent and Medway Police and Crime Panel on 4 February 2021.
+This is an increase of £15, or 7.4%, on the 2020/21 precept.

 The reserves is the savings that the Police and Crime Commissioner has 'in the bank' to support the annual budget, fund investment in transformational projects and to use when necessary to mitigate against any financial risks.
 There is no defined minimum level of reserves that PCCs must hold.

 In Kent the PCC, with advice from the Chief Finance Officer and taking into account local and national circumstances, has agreed that a general non-earmarked reserve of 3% of the net budget (around £10million) is maintained for unforeseeable events - such as Operation Stack, large public order incidents, major investigations and civil incidents like flooding.

 Read the OPCC's Reserves Strategy and summary of the current reserves position.

 See details of our Treasury Management strategy and the Statements of Accounts below.